a2645386952/vitepress-custom/README.md

 ## Features

-- nav：automatic generate the navigation bar based on the file directory
+- Nav：Automatic generate the navigation bar based on the file directory
-- sidebar：automatic generate the sidebar based on the file directory
+- Sidebar：Automatic generate the sidebar based on the file directory
-- search：developing
+- Search：Fuzzy match all article titles

 ## Usage